 - 1. Priority will be given to Catholic1 looked after2 and previously looked after children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order3 including those who appear to the admission authority to have been in state care outside England and ceased to be in state care as a result of being adopted. - 2.
-Priority will next be given to other Catholic4 children. - 3.
-Priority will next be given to other looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order including those who appear to the admission authority to have been in state care outside England and ceased to be in state care as a result of being adopted. - 4.
+Priority will next be given to other Catholic4 children. - 4.3.
+Priority will next be given to other Llooked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order including those who appear to the admission authority to have been in state care outside England and ceased to be in state care as a result of being adopted. - 2.4.
 Priority will next be given to children who have an exceptional social or medical need which means they should attend this school rather than any other (or whose parents have such a need).
-An application must be supported by evidence from a medical specialist or social worker of the need and why it means the child needs to attend this school.5 - 5.
-Priority will next be given to Catechumens6 and members of an Eastern Christian Church7. - 6.
-Priority will next be given to children who are siblings8 of pupils on roll at this school. - 7.
-Priority will next be given to children who are members of other Christian denominations,9 who regularly attend a Christian church10.
+An application must be supported by evidence from a medical specialist or social worker of the need and why it means the child needs to attend this school.5 - 3.
+Priority will next be given to children who are Baptised Catholic. - 5.
+Priority will next be given to Catechumens and members of an Eastern Christian Church. - 4.
+Priority will next be given to children who regularly attend a Catholic church but are not Baptised Catholic. - 5.6.
+Priority will next be given to children who are siblings8 of pupils on roll at this school. - 6.7.
+Priority will next be given to children who are members of other Christian denominations, who regularly attend a Christian church 10.

-1 'Catholic' means a member of a Church in full communion with the See of Rome.
+^{1 &#}x27;Catholic' means a member of a Church in full communion with the See of Rome.
 This includes the Eastern Catholic Churches.
 This will normally be evidenced by a certificate of baptism in a Catholic Church or a certificate of reception into the full communion of the Catholic Church.
 For the purposes of this policy, it includes a looked after child living with a family where at least one of the parents is Catholic.